risk-first/website/supporting/Glossary.md

 ### Risk

 A possibility of loss or cost.
-Anything that _can_ go wrong on a project, or is _going_ wrong, but so far hasn't been quantified.
+Anything that _can_ go wrong on a project, or is _going_ wrong, but resists exact realization.
 We talk about risk because we wish to recognise both the range of possibilities and the range of cost.

 Usually broken down into: